Modular construction 101: here’s how it’s making buildings sustainable

 Modular construction isn’t just another design fad – it’s a growing trend with huge potential to help us realise a sustainable built environment.

-Construction is under greater pressure than ever before to become more sustainable.
 The impact of the built environment on greenhouse gas emissions is well documented, with our sector responsible for around 25% of the UK’s annual emissions.
 What’s more, the construction industry produced over 10 million metric tons of carbon dioxide in 2021, which accounted for 2.4% of the total UK carbon emissions for that year.

 Yet the demand for new buildings isn’t slowing down.
 By 2060, the global building floor area is expected to double, and ten years before that, the energy demand from the built environment may have grown by another 50%.

-Unsurprisingly, work is being done to look for new alternatives to the traditional construction lifecycle and implement new, sustainable processes.
+Unsurprisingly, work is being done to look for new alternatives to the traditional building lifecycle and implement new, sustainable processes.
 One such process that may hold a lot of promise for helping realise a sustainable built environment is modular construction.

 What is modular construction?